SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 - 2023-2024: Superseded by Sales Cloud V2 and Service Cloud V2

-C4C served its purpose well — it brought SAP into the cloud CRM market.
+C4C served its purpose.
+It brought SAP into the cloud CRM market at a time when Salesforce was eating everyone’s lunch.
 But the architecture was showing its age.
 APIs were bolted on rather than built in, the UI predated Fiori, and extensibility required working inside the core application.
+De facto, it was a first-generation cloud product that had hit its ceiling.
+We could feel it in every project during the last couple of years.
+Things that should’ve been simple weren’t.

 What Replaced C4C and Why?

 With 55% of ASUG members now using SAP BTP (ASUG, 2025), SAP needed a CRM that matched BTP’s modern architecture.
 V2 was that rebuild.
-Here’s what changed:
+Here’s what actually changed.

 API-first architecture.
 Every V2 feature is available via REST API.
 C4C had APIs, but they were inconsistent and incomplete.
-V2’s API-first design means integrations are cleaner, extensions are more reliable, and automation is straightforward.
+V2’s API-first approach means integrations are cleaner, extensions more reliable, and automation straightforward.
+If you’ve ever tried to build a proper webhook on C4C, you know the relief.

 Fiori UI.
 V2 uses SAP’s modern Fiori design system.
-It’s responsive, works across devices, and follows consistent UX patterns.
+It’s responsive, works across devices, follows consistent UX patterns.
 C4C’s older interface required more training and didn’t work well on mobile.
+Your sales reps will actually use this one without being forced.

 BTP-native extensions.
 V2 customisations run on SAP BTP as side-by-side extensions, keeping the core clean and upgradeable.
-C4C customisations often lived inside the core, making upgrades painful and risky.
+C4C customisations often lived inside the core, which made upgrades painful and risky.
+I lost count of how many C4C customers skipped quarterly updates because they’d customised the core and were afraid of breaking things.

 Embedded AI via Joule.
 SAP has deployed 350 AI features with 2,400+ Joule skills across its cloud portfolio (SAP News Center, 2026).
-Joule is built into V2’s architecture — not available in C4C.
+Joule is built into V2’s architecture.
+Not available in C4C.
+Won’t be.

 Modern data model.
 V2’s object model is cleaner and more flexible.
 Custom objects, fields, and relationships are easier to manage than C4C’s rigid structure.